dominiksalvet/gim/README.md

 sudo gim uninstall https://gitlab.com/dominiksalvet/gim.git
 ```

 You may want to remove gim's cached Git repositories as well if you haven't planned to install and use gim again.
-You can do it by executing the `gim -clear-cache` command before gim will be uninstalled.
+You can do it by executing the `gim -clean` command before gim will be uninstalled.
 Note that **in no case any program installed by gim will be uninstalled** after following those steps.
 These programs must be uninstalled directly by gim's `uninstall` action or using their makefiles if required.

 Once gim is uninstalled, the easiest way to install it again is to use the steps described in the [Install](#install) section.